 - C-section rates are lower than when used with just pitocin.

-It also notes that it often has better outcomes when one has a favorable cervix — which I discuss in this post.
+It also notes that it often has better outcomes when the induction starts with an unfavorable cervix — which I discuss in this post about how long your induction might take.

 After 20 years of practice I am a fan of Cytotec if an induction is indicated.
-However, all inductions come with risks and I do prefer natural labor vs induced labor.
+However, all inductions come with risks, so be sure to talk with your provider about which option is best for you.

 As with most induction agents, there is always a risk of your uterus contracting too much, possibly uterine rupture and a risk of allergy to the medication (which is pretty rare).
 Be SURE to discuss with your provider the risks of the medicine before your induction!